gbdev/gb-asm-tutorial/src/index.md

 👋 Welcome to gb-asm-tutorial!
 This tutorial will teach you how to make games for the Game Boy and Game Boy Color.

-:::warning:⚠️
+:::tip

 While the Game Boy and Game Boy Color are almost the same console, **the Game Boy Advance is entirely different**.
 However, the GBA is able to run GB and GBC games!
-If you are looking to program GBC games and run them on a GBA, you're at the right place; however, if you want to make games specifically for the GBA, please check out the [Tonc](https://gbadev.net/tonc/) tutorial instead.
+If you are looking to program GBC games and run them on a GBA, you're at the right place; however, if you want to make games specifically for the GBA, please check out the [Tonc tutorial](https://gbadev.net/tonc/) instead.

 :::